githubiscoolforeverything/imagehostdocs/docs/index.md

 ## jj's Image Host Documentation

 Note: Since the api doesn't have much features yet, I will still show you some of the api features you can use.
-All of these api features are avaliable in any language that supports [POST].
+All of these api features are avaliable in any language that supports [POST] and [GET].
 ### [1]: Uploading a simple image using POST

 The /add url allows you to upload images